Transformers for Modeling Physical Systems: Methods

-where $\mathcal{K}$ is known as the Koopman operator~\citep{koopman1931hamiltonian} which is time-invariant.
-Modeling the dynamics of a system through the linear Koopman space can be attractive due to its simplification of the dynamics but also the potential physical insights it brings along with it.
-Spectral analysis of the Koopman operator can reveal fundamental dynamical modes that drive the system's evolution in time.
-However, these observables, $g\left(\bm{\phi}_{i}\right)$, are infinite dimensional and typically unknown.
-In recent years, various machine learning based approaches have been proposed to learn both the Koopman operator and observables approximated in a finite space for modeling, control and dynamical mode analysis~\citep{takeishi2017learning, li2017extended, lusch2018deep, otto2019linearly}.
-While deep learning methods have enabled greater success with discovering Koopman observables and operators, applications have still been limited to fairly simple systems and do not work for long time prediction.
-This is likely due to the approximation of the finite-dimensional Koopman observables, limited data and complete dependence on the discovered Koopman operator $\mathcal{K}$.
+Koopman theory can be viewed as a trade off between lifting the state space into observable space with more complex states but simpler dynamics.
+In practice, the Koopman operator must be finitely approximated.
+This finite approximation requires the identification of the essential measurement functions that govern the system's dynamics and the respective approximate Koopman operator.
+Data-driven machine learning has proven to be an effective approach for learning key Koopman observables for modeling, control and dynamical mode analysis of many physical systems~\citep{li2017extended, korda2018linear, korda2020data, mezic2020numerical}.
+In recent years, the use of deep neural networks for learning Koopman dynamics has proven to be successful~\cite{takeishi2017learning, lusch2018deep, otto2019linearly, brunton2021modern}.
+While deep learning methods have enabled greater success with discovering Koopman observables and operators such approaches have yet to be demonstrated for the long time prediction of high-dimensional systems.
+This is likely due to the approximation of the finite-dimensional Koopman observables, limited data and complete dependence on the discovered Koopman operator $\mathcal{K}$ to model the dynamics.
 Suggesting the prediction of a system through a single linear transform clearly has significant limitations and is fundamentally a naive approach from a machine learning perspective.